jesusNPL/jesusnpl.github.io/_pages/cv.md

 * __New Phytologist Foundation__: New Phytologist
 * __Zoological Society of London__: Remote Sensing in Ecology and Conservation
 * __Association of Tropical Biology and Conservation__: Biotropica
+* __International Association for Vegetation Science__: Journal of Vegetation Science

 ### Journals in for-profit publishers
 * __Nature__